Harvard-IACS/2024-AC215/README.md

 We will demonstrate most ideas using TensorFlow and some using PyTorch,  utilizing the Google Cloud Platform (GCP).
 Additionally, tutorials will be provided for AWS for reference purposes.

 ## Course Topics Overview

-We have designed an in-depth curriculum to ensure a comprehensive understanding of LLM-MLOps.
+We have designed an in-depth curriculum to ensure a comprehensive understanding of AI-Ops.
 Here's a closer look at the topics we'll be covering (see  [here](/assets/images/ContentOutline.pdf) for a full list of topics):

 1. **Introduction:**
-   - Begin with an understanding of the importance of MLOps and how it fits in the broader AI and software development ecosystem.
+   - Begin with an understanding of the importance of AI-Ops and how it fits in the broader AI and software development ecosystem.
 1. **LLM Topics:**
    - Large Language Models (LLMs) have led to many new tools and agents that students will use in their projects.
 In these lectures, we'll look at some of these tools, such as LangChain, LamaIndex, and API calls.
 We'll also explore RAGS and AI agents, which make it easy to work with LLMs.
 2. **Virtual Environments and Virtual Machines:**
    - Delve into the foundations of isolated software environments, their importance in AI development, and how virtual machines offer a layer of abstraction over physical hardware.
-   ​
 3. **Containers:**
    - Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.
+4. **Data Pipelines, & Cloud Storage:**

+   - Learn core data management techniques including ETL and data versioning.
+Learn to leverage TF Data and TF Records, PyTorch's Dataset and DataLoader for efficient data handling.
+Also we will learn how cloud storage solutions fit into the AI-Ops ecosystem.solutions.
+Explore specialized tools for managing large-scale datasets for computer vision and language models.
      ​
-4. **Data Pipelines, Dask, & Cloud Storage:**
-   - Learn to create efficient data workflows, use Dask for parallel computing, and understand how cloud storage solutions fit into the LLMMLOps ecosystem.
-   ​
-5. **TF Data and TF Records:**
-   - Dive into TensorFlow-specific methods for data ingestion and management, ensuring efficient data preprocessing and storage for your models.
-   ​
-6. **Data Parallelization:**
-   - Grasp techniques for distributing data processing tasks across multiple processors or nodes.
-   ​
-7. **Data Versioning:**
-   - Explore tools like Pachyderm, and understand the significance of maintaining different versions of datasets for reproducibility and model training.
-   ​
 8. **Advanced Training Workflows:**
-   - Deep dive into experiment tracking using tools like Weights & Biases, and harness the power of multi-GPU setups for faster model training.
-   ​
+   - We'll explore advanced training (experiment tracking, multi-GPU, serverless, LLM fine-tuning), model optimization (distillation, quantization, compression)
 9. **Advanced Inference Workflows:**
    - Understand the nuances of model optimization techniques like Distillation, Quantization, and Compression.
 Explore TensorFlow Lite, monitor your models post-deployment, and be prepared for challenges like data drift.
    ​
 10. **Pipeline:**
-       - Study end-to-end MLOps pipelines, their components, and best practices to ensure smooth model deployments..
+       - Study end-to-end AI-Ops pipelines, their components, and best practices to ensure smooth model deployments..
     ​
 11. **App Design, Setup, and Code Organization:**
        - Best practices in designing user-centric AI applications, setting up your development environment, and organizing code for scalability and maintainability.